debops/debops/docs/debops-tools/configuration.rst

   Default value: ``%(install-path)s/playbooks``

+``task-paths``
+  List of comma-separated paths where ``task_src`` lookup plugin will look for customized tasks triggered by the "task hooks" provided by some roles.

+  Default value: none

 ``template-paths``
   List of comma-separated paths where ``template_src`` lookup plugin will look for custom templates (alternative :file:`templates/` directories).
 You can use